 This is a question often asked by today’s industry leaders, even those who have outsourced before.
 The answer, of course, is that everyone wants low-cost software development, but making it happen depends on several factors.

-All but one have to do with the value a software development partner will potentially bring to the organization.
-The remaining factor is cost.
+All but one has to do with the value a software development partner will potentially bring to the organization.
+The outlier factor is cost.
 Logically, then, cost should be weighted accordingly when it comes to making your decision.
-However, the reverse is almost always the case.
+However, in reality, the reverse is almost always the case.

 Obsessing too much about the price imperils all purchasing decisions, whether you’re buying a car or a house, or engaging a remote team to develop your company’s critical software.

 Don’t lose sight of what is even more crucial: the value of the product or service itself.

 But Budgets Matter…

 Over the past few months, the goal of so many companies has been to reduce expenses to extend their “runway.”
 So, it is understandable that price might dominate the conversation – but you should always be mindful of the tradeoffs.

 This was the case for a smaller company that came to Accelerance for help.
 They needed to reduce their software engineering spend, which had been around $125 per hour (per person, fully loaded).
 Their goal was to achieve low-cost software development that cut spending by 50%, so a target cost of $62 per hour had been set for the blended team.